alirawashdeh/CallyJS/readme.md

 ### Start Time
 * ~~Cater for "Meet John at 11PM"~~
 * ~~Cater for "Meet John at 10AM"~~
+* Cater for "Meet John at 10 AM"
 * Cater for "Meet John at fourteen hundred"
 * Cater for "Meet John at 1400"
 * Cater for "Meet John at 14:00"